-- 1. Does the project appropriately identify eligibility? - 2.
+- 1. Does the project identify eligible job-seekers? - 2.
 Is the training proposed to avert loss of employment appropriate? - 3.
-Does the result of the project/training result in client placement in permanent employment?
+Does the result of the project/training result in client placement in permanent employment? - 4.
+Is the project an innovative use of statewide funds that is cost effective?

-DCEO reserves the right to request additional information from applicants during the scoring process if the project or budget information provided is unclear to the review team.
+Office of Employment and Training reserves the right to request additional information from applicants during the scoring process if the project or budget information provided is unclear to the review team.

-DCEO, at its sole discretion, reserves the right to reject all applications; to reject individual applications for failure to meet any requirement; to award in part or total; and to waive minor defects and non-compliance.
+Office of Employment and Training at its sole discretion, reserves the right to reject all applications; to reject individual applications for failure to meet any requirement; to award in part or total; and to waive minor defects and non-compliance.
 Submission of an application confers no right to an award or to a subsequent grant agreement.
-All decisions of DCEO are final.
+All decisions of Office of Employment and Training on behalf of the Department of Commerce are final.